nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For example some command return a success message of `Edited task: task`.
 We suggest a more comprehensive message such as `Edited task: <TASK DATA>` where `<TASK DATA>` represents the edited data.<br>
 Specifically, `Edited task: Buy eggs; Deadline:01 January 2023; Status: Not Done`.

+**3.** Fix error messages for commands.<br>
+Currently, some commands have an issue with their error message.<br>
+For example, if there is a duplicate from this command `add_order on/Chocolate Cookies q/10 d/10/10/2023 n/Ben p/11111111 a/Ben Street`, the error message should be `This Order already exists in the order list`.
+However, this error message is shown now `This Order already exists in the Chocolate Cookies; 10; Deadline: 10 October 2023; Status: Not Delivered; Customer: Ben; Phone: 11111111; Address: Ben Street list`.

+**4.** Improve validity checks.<br>
+Currently, there is no comprehensive validity check for some of our parameters, which might result in bugs shown within the application.<br>
+For example, profit and cost should be limited within `1000` or else there might be an issue with the calculation if the user keys in an obsessive number for them.
+For example, name should contain at least a few alphabets `Vanilla Cake 2002` and not be solely numeric `1234`.

 --------------------------------------------------------------------------------------------------------------------

 ## 4.7 Instructions for manual testing